open-data-rescue/climate-data-rescue/README.md

 There are a number of models in ClimateDataRescue:

-- Asset: one ledger page
+- Page: one ledger page
-- Pagetype: set of Assets (pages) with the same layout, which is composed of multiple field groups
+- Pagetype: set of Pages with the same layout, which is composed of multiple field groups
 - Ledger: set of Pagetypes
 - Transcription: set of annotations - one complete attempt at transcribing a page
 - Annotation: one attempt to transcribe a part of the page